CRXSSTUCK/developers.strava.com/content/docs/partner/authentication.md

       </span>
     </td>
     <td>
-        Returned to your application in the redirect URI.
+        Returned in the redirect URI.
 Useful if the authentication is done from various points in an app.
     </td>
   </tr>
 </table>